kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/user-management-oidc.md

 # User Management (SSO/OIDC)

 {% hint style="info" %}
-OIDC and RBAC are only officially supported on Kubecost Enterprise plans.
+OIDC is only officially supported on Kubecost Enterprise plans.
 {% endhint %}

 ## Overview of features